 Dr Alteri has been consulting for the Swiss regulatory agency (Swissmedic), and is currently member of the Scientific Committee and faculty of the Master Course in Drug R&D of the University of Geneva.
 Dr Alteri regularly gives lectures on various aspects of R&D at the Universities of Rome, Cattolica and LUISS, and at the European Course in Pharmaceutical Medicine at the University of Basel.
 Moreover, she is member of the CIOMS Working Group XIII (Real World Data/Real World Evidence), and the CIOMS.
 Working Group Education.
 Most recently, she has been appointed as Core Member of the Proposal Review Committee of Unitaid for a 3-year period.

-Marie-Claire is a pioneering international expert in sustainability, entrepreneurship, law and public policy.
-An award-winning expert jurist, executive and professor specialised in corporate social responsibility, climate law and governance, trade and investment, and research ethics, she also serves as Senior Director of the global Centre for International Sustainable Development Law (CISDL), advising the United Nations and key countries, and leading purpose-led companies on ethics and the UN Sustainable Development Goals
+Marie-Claire is a pioneering international expert in sustainability, law and public policy innovation.
+An award-winning expert jurist, executive and law professor specialised in corporate social responsibility, climate law and governance, sustainable trade and ethical investment rules, she is Visiting Chair of Sustainable Development Law and Policy at the University of Cambridge, and also serves as Senior Director of the global Centre for International Sustainable Development Law (CISDL).
+Having assisted in drafting the Paris Agreement, she has published over 24 books and 160 papers with world-class presses, edited five law journals and a Cambridge University Press book series, advised the United Nations and key countries, and helps purpose-led companies to advance the UN Sustainable Development Goals.

 Jeff Skopek is an Associate Professor of Law at the University of Cambridge and Deputy Director of its Centre for Law, Medicine and Life Sciences.
 His research explores the normative and conceptual foundations of health law, focusing in particular on controversies about what harms and benefits count.
 Before coming to Cambridge, he was an Academic Fellow at Harvard Law School’s Petrie-Flom Centre for Health Law Policy, Biotechnology, and Bioethics.
 Prior to that, he served as a law clerk to Chief Judge Lynch of the United States Court of Appeals for the First Circuit.
 He holds an A.B. in History from Stanford University, a Ph.D. in the History and Philosophy of Science from the University of Cambridge, and a J.D. from Harvard Law School